 5. Cost

 It can work out cheaper than doing an equivalent classroom-based course.
-Not only do fees tend to be less but, if you wish, you can fit your studies around paid employment.
-If you’re in employment and a course is relevant for your work, your employer may fund some or all of your distance-learning tuition – it’s worth asking!
+Online degrees are often cheaper than in-person alternatives.
+It’s often easier to fit online studies around paid employment too.
+If you’re in employment and a course is relevant for your work, your employer may fund some or all of your tuition – it’s worth asking!
 Rather than paying all your fees in one go, you may be able to fund one module at a time or pay for the course in instalments (as is the case with The Open University where you can take out an OU Student Budget Account).
 Depending on the course and your circumstances, you may be eligible for a government-backed tuition fee loan or other financial support in the form of grants, bursaries or scholarships.
 Course providers should be able to advise.

 6. Routes to entry

 Entry requirements may be more flexible.
-The course provider should give you guidance on any background knowledge/qualifications you need in order to succeed, but there are often no formal entry criteria.
+The course provider should give you guidance on any background knowledge/qualifications you need in order to succeed.

 7. Independent study